maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## Are there special startup features?

 Press and hold the left button, and press the center button.
 This turns on the hub; release both buttons.
-This startup bypasses `main.py` and the hub should connect as a new COM or tty on your computer via USB.
+This startup bypasses `main.py` and the hub should connect as a new COM port on your computer via USB.